Printable Bible Games for

 Children sit in a circle and take turns throwing the die.
 If a happy face is face up, the child should say something happy that happened in the story.
 If a sad face lands face up, the child should say something happy that happened in the story.
 The die also has "Hop like a rabbit" and "Get a snack".
 Keep playing until all the children have received a snack.

-This Printable Bible Game is available to members only on The Resource Room.
+This printable bible game is available to members only on The Resource Room.

 ©2012, Digital by Design, Inc. - See Copyright Information

-Bible Verse Memory Games
+Printable Bible Verse Review Games

 Christmas Dreidel Bible Verse Memory Game

 Children take turns spinning the dreidel.
 When the dreidel stops, they read the word on the top that is facing up and find the matching card in a bowl and place it in front of them.
 If a child spins the same word twice, he doesn't take a card.
+The child that gets all four cards first to spell out the verse wins.

 This Printable Bible Game is available to members only.